nisarumar/nisarumar.github.io/_posts/2018-08-27-function-pointer.md

 ---
 # Fucntion Pointers in C

-Function pointers are like having a pet dragon; dangerous, dangerous, unpredictable, and often unnecessary.
+Function pointers are like having a pet dragon; dangerous, unpredictable, and often unnecessary.
 So, if you find yourself dealing with function pointers, embrace the chaos and remember to keep a fire extinguisher handy!
 For your difficult journey ahead, here is a brief reference guide.

 A very basic example of how you can assign a pointer to a function.
 ~~~C